 One of the largest country offices for CARE International, CARE Bangladesh embraces the concept of being international and at the same time truly national, where the skills and abilities of our employees are reflected all over the country.

 The international approach of CARE Bangladesh projects is a solid and measurable reality with a significant impact.
 Barendra, Char, Midlands, Haor and Coastal areas are some of the country's key geographical areas that reflect CARE Bangladesh intervention in projects where, as a leader or a member of a consortium, integrate the donors' and government's required competencies for qualification and implementation of the projects.

 CARE Bangladesh is currently an organization focused on the management of multi-partnership contracts and projects with its donors and partners.
 "Working with the Community" instead of "working for the community" sets the difference and makes us "accomplices" of projects that transform rural and urban areas, ordering the territory and decisively contributing for the quality of life of the inhabitants.
 In Bangladesh CARE works on women empowerment; food security; workforce engagement; good governance; health; education; private sector engagement; and climate change & DRR.

 The success and reputation of CARE Bangladesh are based in the conviction and persistence that one can achieve and conquer all when one really believes in it and dares to "think Big".

-We seek a world of hope, tolerance and social justice, where poverty has been overcome and all people live with dignity and security.
+We seek a world of hope, inclusion and social justice, where poverty has been overcome and all people live in dignity and security.